ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak5146/quickstart.md

 Power the Raspberry Pi using the Micro USB port (Pi3) or the USB Type-C port (Pi4).
 As this is the first time booting the OS, it may take a few minutes for everything to set up.

 :::tip NOTE
-It is recommended to use at least a 2.5&nbsp;A (for Raspberry Pi 3B+) or a 3&nbsp;A (for Raspberry Pi 4) power supply.
+It is recommended to use at least a 2.5 A (for Raspberry Pi 3B+) or a 3 A (for Raspberry Pi 4) power supply.
 :::

 ### Burn the Latest Firmware